priom/medium2ghost/README.md

 # Script to migrate Medium to Ghost
+>*🧪 Experimental Code Alert: The code in this repository is experimental and not production-ready.
+Please be aware that it might contain bugs or issues.*

 > This script facilitates the migration of your entire Medium publication to Ghost, as Medium does not offer a straightforward way to export all your content.
 > You should really consider migrating and consider Ghost, it's awesome, open-source and free.